pipewrk/geekist.co/cm8d1fb2u000409jx1g2mcyvf.md

 And then.
 Something inside me broke.

 So I forced my partner to sit down and listen to me rant.
-I went on and on and finally ended with telling her what I would say to FrontEnd Devs at the time:
+I went on and on and finally ended with telling her what I would say to Devs at the time:

-> *It wouldn’t matter if the server-side is pristine gold if your client-side code looks like Medusa just woke up from a freggin’ hangover.*
+> *It doesn’t matter if the server-side code is pristine gold if your client-side code looks like Medusa just woke up from a freggin’ hangover.*

 She laughs.
 That’s something I guess.
 And the ranting made me feel better so before I go, there are some more things that need to be said.